 iCloud - See: https://support.apple.com/en-us/HT202361

 Google calendar - Bring up the calendar on the web, click the down arrow in the lower left screen just to the right of 'other calendars'.
 Then add by URL and paste the URL shown above.
-This calendar does not allow you to set the refresh interval and may only update once per day (as of June 2018).
+This calendar does not allow you to set the refresh interval and may only update once per day or less (as of June 2018).
+See this article for details.

 Mac - bring up the calendar and then File | New Calendar Subscription.
 Paste the URL, then click subscribe.
 This calendar allows you to set the refresh interval.